hualin-ok/hualin-ok.github.io/workshops.md

 ## Data/Software Workshops @ OSU

 > I am serving as an instructor at OSU Carpentry Organization.
-Our workshops help researchers and students improve the quality and efficiency of their work by teaching them how to use open-source software tools and computing resources, using Software Carpentry and Data Carpentry organizations’ learning materials.
+Our workshops teach researchers and students how to use open-source software tools and computing resources such as R, Python, OpenRefine, and Git, using Software Carpentry and Data Carpentry organizations’ learning materials.

 ### Python Online Workshops
 > building programs with Python, plotting and programming in Python